The Works of Marie de France

 Tomb effigy of Nicholaa de la Haye, St Michael’s Church, Swaton

-As you may have noticed, Nicholaa de la Haye is the subject of my new book, King John’s Right Hand Lady: The Story of Nicholaa de la Haye.
+As you may have noticed, Nicholaa de la Haye is a favourite of mine.
+She is the subject of my 5th book, King John’s Right Hand Lady: The Story of Nicholaa de la Haye.
 She was one of King John’s most stalwart supporters.
 She held Lincoln Castle against all-comers during the First Barons’ War which followed the sealing of Magna Carta in 1215.
-Her career is all-the-more remarkable because Nicholaa was a woman in command of a castle in her own right.
+Her career is the more remarkable because Nicholaa was a woman in command of a castle in her own right.
 And she masterminded its defence against the might of the rebel barons and their French allies, even though the city of Lincoln was also against her.

 So, who was she?